 - Given how accessibility impacts users in general, businesses will look to capture friends and family members of PWDs who are likely to use the website through influence.
 PWDs and their relations form a group that has a massive $366 billion market.

 The looming deadline makes it essential for organizations to take urgent steps to check their web properties for WCAG 2.0 AA compliance.
-Indeed, some businesses or organizations may not have the AODA on their radar a year or even a few months ago, when they had less than 20 employees (for compliance report) and less than 50 employees for compliance.
-But having hired more in recent times, they are now legally required to be compliant and complete the accessibility compliance report.
+Indeed, some businesses or organizations may not have had the AODA on their radar a year or even a few months ago, when they had less than 20 employees (for compliance reports) and less than 50 employees for compliance.
+However, having hired more in recent times, they are now legally required to be compliant and complete the accessibility compliance report.
 At the time of this writing, Ontarian businesses and organizations have just about a few days to meet the January 1, 2021 deadline.

 - Keyboard compatible to help physically impaired users and blind users who interact with the web using screen readers and the keyboard.

 - Understandable (through content with a good structure) with headings, lists, and separations to help those with cognitive and learning disabilities